vlab-research/vlab/dashboard-api/README.md

 stop:      Stops and cleans up all containers
 start:     Starts local containers
 test:      Runs the go tests
+test-db: 	 Starts up the test database in the devops directory
 ```

 In order to start the local development environment you will need to setup